cactusballs/FullstackFour/README.md

 ## Setting up the project

-- git clone from repo
+- `git clone` from repo
-- run .sql file in MySQL
+- run [villagers.sql](./server/sql/villagers.sql) in your local SQL server or database (e.g. MySQL workbench).

 ## Server setup
-- Navigate into the server folder
+- Navigate into the server folder: using `cd server`
-- copy of .env.example save as '.env' and update with personal details (you don't need to update the JWT_SECRET password provided in the env.example)
+- create a copy of .env.example, save as '.env' and update with personal details (you don't need to update the JWT_SECRET password provided in the env.example)
 - run `npm install`

 Running server: